The Fruit Basket Cake: Fresh fruit, an airy chiffon cake, and lightly sweetened whipped cream make a delicious dessert perfect for a special occasion.

 No buttercream, no sweet fillings, just lightly sweetened freshly whipped cream and fresh fruit and sometimes that’s just what you’re craving, especially in the summer months.

-If you’ve ever had a cake from an asian bakery before, this chiffon cake is probably really similar, if not exactly like it.
+If you’ve ever had a cake from an asian bakery before, the chiffon cake in this recipe is probably really similar, if not exactly like it.

 Another trick to keep this cake stable is the way you layer the fruits.
-Place the heavier fruit on the bottom layer and the lighter fruit on top.
+Place the heavier fruit on the bottom layer and the lighter/more slippery fruit on top.

-Also, keep the fruit about a 1 inch away from the edge – when the next layer of cake is added, the fruit shifts/spreads and comes to about 1/2 inch from the edge of the cake… and no I personally don’t use a dam, but you can if it makes you more comfortable =).
+Keep the fruit about a 1 inch away from the edge – when the next layer of cake is added, the fruit shifts/spreads and comes to about 1/2 inch from the edge of the cake.
+I will also press each cake layer firmly into the filling below.
+This also helps avoid those bulges that happen when a cake still needs to “settle”.
+The cake is filled and iced in stabilized whipped cream which is so delicious!

-I like to stabilize my cream using Dream Whip or a whip aid (Dr. Oetker Whip It – Stabilizer for Whipping Cream - I buy this in bulk from Amazon, but either item should easily be found at grocery stores near the gelatin).
+I like to stabilize my whipped heavy cream using Dream Whip or a whip aid (Dr. Oetker Whip It – Stabilizer for Whipping Cream - I buy this in bulk from Amazon, but either item should easily be found at grocery stores near the gelatin or at Cost Plus World Market).

 Then I just finish icing the cake: start at the top, then the sides (making sure the icing goes all the way to the top).
-Smooth sides with a bench scraper, then the top using your icing spatula.
+Smooth sides with a bench scraper or other icing smoother tool, then the top using your icing spatula.

-Or, if you like, you can go for a more rustic look and just swirl the whipped cream on the top and the sides.
-It will look beautiful either way =)
+Or, if you like, you can go for a beautiful rustic look and just swirl the whipped cream on the top and the sides.
+It will look great either way =)

 - Chiffon Cake Ingredients